karlstav/cava/README.md

 Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.

 Tip: Cava will look much nicer in small font sizes.
 Use a second terminal emulator for cava and set the font size to 1.
 Warning, can cause high CPU usage and latency if the terminal window is too large!

+### In window modes

+Enable openGL for better graphics card utilization.

 Latency notes